josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 4 - Microservices/cinema-catalog-service/README.md

 > In total, will be 3 terminals/prompts or Powershell tabs for the three API's (Gateway, Cinema Catalog and Movies) more 3 for it's respectives MongoDB Servers.
 >
 > This is necessary to simulate an Microservice architecture, where the API's are separeted from each other and each has it's own MongoDB servers separeted too.
-> So **don't close** this server until you test the all applications and MongoDB server running.
+> So **don't close** this server until you test the applications and MongoDB server running.

 To close your server, just type **Ctrl + C** both in your application and MongoDB server.